sumitshyamsukha/nets213-final-project/README.md

 * The top three comments are those that are recommended by the most verified users.
 * All other comment threads will be displayed by using a "Display All Comments" button.
 These comments will be displayed based on the ranking system that is described in the QC module above.
 * Comments flagged as spam will be displayed as flagged as spam, but the user will have the ability to still click and view them.

+The Aggregator class aggregates all of the comments and displays them with their "score" value.
+The "score" value is calculated based on the lower bound of the Wilson interval.
+The Comment class has a "_confidence" helper method to achieve this.

 ** Point Value: 4 **